archer-v/gotraceroute/README.md

 See traceroute_test.go for an example of how to use the library from within your application.

-The traceroute.Run() function accepts a domain name and an options struct and immediately returns with a channel where a Hop data struct should be reading from.
+The gotraceroute.Run() function accepts a domain name and an options struct and immediately returns with a channel where a Hop data struct should be reading from.
 When traceroute is finished, the channel will be closed.

-The traceroute.RunBlock() function accepts a domain name and an options struct, perform a traceroute and return array of Hop structs with traceroute result.
+The gotraceroute.RunBlock() function accepts a domain name and an options struct, perform a traceroute and returns an array of Hop structs with traceroute result.

 ## Resources